What is this?

 In sum, our goal is to offer a record of how characters are explicitly coded, what creators have said about these characters, as well as how fans have interpreted these characters.
 We have included games and characters than have been read queerly as well as games where players have created modifications to the original game to create LGBTQ content.
 We also include homophobic and transphobic content, as well as other forms of ambient LGBTQ representation.

-We have been limited by language (our citations are nearly all English-based sources), availability of information about games, and by what games had been previously classified as containing LGBTQ content.
+We have been limited by language (our citations are largely English-based sources), availability of information about games, and by what games had been previously classified as containing LGBTQ content.
 If there are games we have missed or mis-represented please get in touch.
 Additional limitations include:

 At present we are not coding or accounting for LGBTQ game designers.
 We do hope to add that as a feature in the future however, and if you would like your work foregrounded in such a space let us know.
 And in fact if you have worked on any of the games featured here and are interested in talking with us more about them, we would love to hear from you.